Office365DevOps/teamsbusinessapplicationmigration/README.md

 ## Steps

 - Make sure that the all required tools are installed.
-- Use visual studio to open solution `Microsoft.Teams.Samples.TaskModule.sln` and run it(default with port 3333).
+- Use visual studio to open solution `Business.Application.Migration.sln` and run it(default with port 3333).
 - Open ngrok terminal and run `ngrok.exe http 3333 -host-header="localhost:3333"`, copy https host
 ![ngrok](images/ngrok_running.png)
-- Update web.config file accordingly
+- Update web.config file accordingly(we can keep the original values and use it)
 ![web.config](images/vs_config.png)
 - Use App Studio to configure tab, bot, message extension.
 ![app studio](images/config_tab_host.png)